willnjohnson/willnjohnson.github.io/_posts/2025-9-3-Looking-Back-2-Years-Ago.md

 But, man, it wasn’t smooth sailing.
 My stubborn drive to keep a perfect 4.0 GPA meant I overloaded myself with pressure, even tackling graduate-level courses like Software Security and Network Security.
 The stress was *relentless*.
 Still, crossing that finish line and graduating felt like my proudest achievement, even if my brain felt like scrambled eggs.

 And the ceremony?
 Yeah, I skipped it.
-I’d earned my Volunteer of Distinction pin, which probably would’ve looked pretty cool on a graduation cap, but pomp and circumstance has just never been my thing.
+I’d earned my Volunteer of Distinction pin, which probably would’ve looked pretty cool on a graduation gown, but pomp and circumstance has just never been my thing.
 Plus, let’s be real, a university graduation just hits different than high school, right?
 Much less fuss.

 ###### Demo of our Neuromorphic Autonomous Car